pwyf/ati/2018/agencies/finland-mfa.md

 ---

-The Ministry of Foreign Affairs of Finland (Finland-MFA) has improved its transparency level, rising from the poor category in 2016 into the fair category.

-Finland-MFA has improved the frequency of their publication from less than quarterly in 2016 to quarterly.
+Finland-MFA is included in the 'fair' category for the first time.
+It has improved the frequency of its publication from less than quarterly in 2016 to quarterly.

-Finland-MFA also improved on the publication of organisational planning indicators, providing all but country strategies in the IATI Standard.
-Yet these are consistently published in other formats.
+Finland-MFA also improved on the publication of Organisational planning indicators.
+It provides all but country strategies in the IATI Standard but these are consistently published in other formats.

-All indicators of the finance and budgets component are provided in the comparable IATI format but project budget documents, which are not published at all.
+All indicators of the Finance and budgets component are provided in the IATI format except project budget documents, which are not published at all.
 Finland-MFA scores full points for total organisation budget but could improve their data for capital spend and project budgets.

-Except for contact details, all indicators of the project attributes component are published in the comparable IATI format.
-Sub-national locations are provided to IATI but did not meet the definition and are inconsistently published in other formats.
+Except for contact details, all indicators of the Project attributes component are published to IATI.
+Sub-national locations are provided in the IATI format but did not meet the definition and are inconsistently published in other formats.

-Within the joined-up development data component, conditions, tenders and contracts are not published to the IATI Registry.
+Within the Joined-up data component, conditions, tenders and contracts are not published to IATI.
 While tenders are always published in other formats, conditions and contracts are not published at all.

-Finland-MFA does not score on any of the performance indicators.
-While objectives as well as reviews and evaluations are published sometimes, results and pre-project impact appraisals are not being made available at all.
+Finland-MFA does not score on any of the Performance indicators.
+While objectives as well as reviews and evaluations are published sometimes, results and pre-project impact appraisals are not available at all.

 ---

-Recommendations go here.
+Finland-MFA should prioritise the publication of performance related information, starting with pre-project impact appraisals and results.

+It should also work to make contracts and conditions available.

+To demonstrate the impact of transparency on development work, Finaland-MFA should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level

 ---